-If you’re experiencing symptoms of stress incontinence in the Manhattan area, contact Dr. Robert Valenzuela today to schedule an appointment.
-Give our office a call at (212) 781-9696 or request an appointment through our secure form.
+If you’re experiencing symptoms of stress incontinence in the Manhattan area, contact Dr. Robert Valenzuela to discuss the cause of your incontinence and the treatment available.
+To schedule a consultation at our urology clinics in NYC, please call (212) 781-9696 or request an appointment through our secure online form.

 Most patients with stress incontinence tend to lose bladder control during physical activity.
 In some cases, however, bladder leakage can occur from pressure applied to the bladder while in a sitting or standing position.
 Most commonly, leakage occurs when:

 - Exercising or doing heavy lifting.
 This can include walking, running, jumping, etc.